-established in July of the same year.
-Panel proceeding on the case is underway.
-The panel for the EU and Taiwan case were established in June and July 2020, respectively.
-Japan will continue to advance the procedures so that the case will be solved appropriately in accordance with the
+Following Japan's request for the establishment of a panel against the Indian government in March 2020 (see for specific items), the panel was established in July of the same year.
+The panel proceeding on this case is underway, with the panels for the EU and Taiwan cases having been established in June and July 2020, respectively.
+Japan will continue to advance the procedures so that the case will be solved appropriately in accordance with the WTO rules.